nd-nuclear-theory/mcscript-ncci/doc/examples/examples.md

     We also construct the naive one-body lab-frame kinetic energy operator, which will contain a spurious contribution from the zero-point motion of the center of mass.

+## MFDn counting runs ##

+  * runmfdncounting01: counting run

+      6Li Nmax02..04

+      Example counting runs matching the cases (M=0.0/1.0, Nmax=2/4) actually run in `runmfdn13`.

+      - Phase 0: Just count dimension.
+This is faster, and has lowest memory demands, than a full counting run for dimension and number of nonzeros (phase 1 below).
+The dimension will be found in the res file.

+      - Phase 1: Count dimension and number of nonzeros.
+This subsumes the simple dimension counting run, but takes longer (and has higher memory demands).
+The dimension and number of nonzeros will be found in the res file.

+      - Phase 2: Save wave function indexing information (`mfdn_smwf.info` and `mfdn_MBgroups`).
+These files may be needed for codes which postprocess MFDn wave functions.

+     Unlike in `runmfdn13`, in this example, we choose the single particle orbitals to be uniformly defined across Nmax.
+In particular, we choose Nmax_orb=7 (i.e., N=2n+l<=7), independent of Nmax.
+This only affects the indexing for the orbitals, in the wave function indexing files.
+However, having a uniform indexing for the orbitals across Nmax is important if these wave function indexing files are to used later in certain postprocessing applications (e.g., acting with an operator, in `mfdn-transitions`, on an Nmax=4 input wave function to yield an Nmax=2 output wave function).

+## MFDn Lanczos decomposition runs ##

+  - See tutorial in `doc/decomposition-tutorial.md`.

+  - These examples make use of example decomposition parameter files found in the subdirectory `doc/examples/data/decomposition`.
+In order for the scripting to find these input files, make sure to set the environment variable `NCCI_DATA_DIR_DECOMPOSITION` to include that directory.
+Please follow the instructions in the "Environment configuration" section of `INSTALL.md`.

+  * runmfdndecomp01: Basic illustration of decomposition using Nex operator.

+  * runmfdndecomp02: Examples of angular momentum and joint U(3) decompositions.